Geographic Distribution and Habitat

 Nilgiri langurs have long, glossy black hair over most of their body.
 Their head is framed by a crown of tan fur that resembles hair on a human’s head.
 They have round brown eyes and large canine teeth.
 Their long tails are essential to maintaining their balance, and their long legs are limber and agile.
 The only form of sexual dimorphism they exhibit is the females’ white patch on their thighs.

-Nilgiri langurs are primarily folivores, although they supplement their leafy diet with flowers, buds, seeds, bark, stems, insects, and even soil, which, it’s believed, they consume to balance the pH of their stomach like an antacid.
+Nilgiri langurs are primarily folivores (leaf-eaters), although they supplement their leafy diet with flowers, buds, seeds, bark, stems, insects, and even soil, which, it’s believed, they consume to balance the pH of their stomach like an antacid.
 Their propensity for eating leaves has given them the alternate common name of leaf monkeys.
 Their favorite leaves are those from teak trees.
 They spend about half their waking hours eating, and they are very meticulous about the way they eat.
 When eating a leaf, they first bite off the tip, then they carefully peel off the sides of the leaf, and finally they eat the middle.
 It takes them about 30 seconds to eat a single leaf.
 They have also been known to forage from agricultural fields for cabbage, potatoes, cauliflower, and ornamental poppies.

 Behavior and Lifestyle

-Nilgiri langurs are arboreal and diurnal.
+Nilgiri langurs are arboreal (tree-dwelling) and diurnal (active during daylight).
 During the day, they alternate between foraging and resting, and often travel in the late afternoon when they begin to head to their sleeping sites.
 Before going to sleep, they engage in social activities like grooming, play, and bonding with infants.
 They tend to sleep in the middle or lower section of the canopy.
 Their home range is about 2.5 acres (1 hectare) in area on average, although this fluctuates seasonally with the availability of food.
 Their sleeping and resting sites tend to be in the center of their home range and close to water.

 Nilgiri langurs live in unimale or multimale groups with nine or ten group members on average, although groups with up to 27 members have been observed.
 Unimale groups are more common and they are usually smaller, as a single male cannot protect and exert control over larger groups of females.